antiflasher/apcach/README.md

 ### Background color

-APCA calculates contrast differently depanding on color position – on the background or in the foreground.
+APCA calculates contrast differently depending on color position – on the background or in the foreground.
 So if you want to compose a color and use in on background, use `crToFg()` function:

 ```js
 import { apcach, crToFg } from "apcach";